International Student Service Center

 - Photocopy of your passport’s identification page - do not send your passport to the USCIS.

-- A bank check or money order payable to the United States Citizenship and Immigration Services for the required $290.00 fee.
-Please note: Starting December 23rd, 2016, the application fee will be $370.00.
+- A bank check or money order payable to "U.S. Department of Homeland Security" for the required $370.00 fee.
 A personal check is acceptable only if your name and address are preprinted on the front.
 The USCIS does not accept cash.
 This fee includes any dependents who are changing status with you.

 - A letter of explanation of why you are requesting the change of status.
 This is extremely important: your letter should clearly explain your current status, your plans for study at Baruch and your longer-term plans as well.
 Keep in mind that F-status is a NON-Immigrant classification.
 This means that you must indicate, and in certain cases may be required to document, that you continue to maintain ties to your home country—whether in the form of a residence, an expected job offer, or continuing family ties.
 It is not unusual for the USCIS to request documentation regarding your ties to your home country, and you should be prepared to provide such documentation.